landewill/IS477/README.md

 rapidfuzz Contributors.
 (2023). *rapidfuzz: Rapid fuzzy string matching in Python and C++*.
 Retrieved from https://github.com/maxbachmann/RapidFuzz

 Hunter, J. D. (2007).
 Matplotlib: A 2D graphics environment. *Computing in Science & Engineering*, 9(3), 90-95.

-### Related Literature on Home-Field Advantage

-Moskowitz, T. J., & Wertheim, L. J. (2011). *Scorecasting: The hidden influences behind how sports are played and games are won*.
-Crown Archetype.

-Stefani, R., & Clarke, S. R. (1992).
-Predictions and home advantage for Australian rules football. *Journal of Applied Statistics*, 19(2), 251-261.

-Pollard, R., & Pollard, G. (2005).
-Long-term trends in home advantage in professional team sports in North America and England (1876–2003). *Journal of Sports Sciences*, 23(4), 337-350.

-Jamieson, J. P. (2010).
-The home field advantage in athletics: A meta-analysis. *Journal of Applied Social Psychology*, 40(7), 1819-1848.

 ### Project Metadata and Citation